jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
+- WS auth issues
 - Refresh clears auth
 - Incorrect editor auth fails silently.
 Overlay view may be ok.
 - State management is fucked up.
 - Overlay dimensions probably aren't loaded by the editor and so are overwritten by new clients and not updated correctly.
+- Overlay flashes auth error on successful auth.
+Auth error should only be shown on actual errors authenticating, not before authentication is done.
 - URGENT: Long repeating floats when working with differently scaled values.
 - Check auth on REST and WS.
 - Hosting and env vars all over the place